 #6 Look for a Ranger Talk

-The visitor center has a beautiful, large theater where they feature various Rangers talking about the park.
+The visitor center has a beautiful, large theatre that feature various Rangers talking about the park.
 On the day of our visit, a young ranger presented the story of the raven.
 The ranger was all full of pep and smiles and laughter.
-Apparently she did not spend the night in a downpour monsoon!
+Apparently, she did not spend the night in a downpour monsoon!
 It was a great presentation sharing both native lore and facts about the life of ravens in the park.

 #7 Visit Denali’s Dog Sled Team

 A shuttle runs directly from the Visitor Center to the kennels so we were able to avoid a wet hike.
 Yes, it was a little wet wandering around to meet the pups, but they didn’t seem to mind the rain so we pretended we didn’t either.
 There is an awning over the seating area for the mushing demo which was only a little dryer.
 I’m glad our backpack was waterproofed!

 The rangers joked that this was the “Dog Sleds and Sea-World” show.
 Here’s more about visiting the Denali Kennels.

 #8 Poke around The Murie Science and Learning Center

 It’s just a short walk from the Visitor Center so when the rain let up for a few minutes we popped over to check it out.
 Here they showcase the research that is ongoing in Denali National Park.
 Many of the displays were hands-on and designed for young and old alike.

 Situated next to the Morino Grill, the bookstore profits support many of the educational programs in the Alaskan National Parks.
 The selection was huge and we enjoyed browsing while we warmed up.

 The remainder of the evening was spent creating traffic jams on the way back to our tent in Savage River Campground.
 We would stop at the turn-outs and point the spotting scope out the window and look for distant wildlife.
 In a matter of minutes, there would be 5 cars backed up all staring in the direction of Brad’s scope!